-Users will be concerned with the idea of provisioning private contextual knowledge (such as user positioning) to a "black-box" system which they may not trust, because they are afraid of loosing control of this information (Abowd & Mynatt, 2000), of being tracked or even spied (Bohn, Coroama, Langheinrich, Mattern, & Rohs, 2004).
+Users will be concerned with the idea of provisioning private contextual knowledge (such as user positioning) to a "black-box" system which they may not trust, because they are afraid of loosing control of this information, of being tracked or even spied.
 Moreover, most Internet users are already concerned with spam, and many already complain about profiling operated by web sites to improve the relevance of advertising; therefore sharing contextual knowledge can be seen as a major threat for privacy and control of personal information.
-We believe that advertising should be taken into account as the fair counterpart of a service, but it must be moderated by the system.
-E.g. a music recommendation service that advertises live performances and merchandising of one's favorite artists seems like an fair service that benefits both the user and the service provider, if the user is fond of music.
-Nevertheless, the user must constantly be in control of his private information, and confidentiality/security of exchanges must be enforced using mechanisms such as pseudonymity or cryptology.
-The transparency of the ubiquitous system's implementation and knowledge base can be a major source of trust for users, like it has been with open source software.
+We believe that advertising should be taken in account as the fair counterpart of a service, but it must be moderated by the system.
+E.g. a music recommendation service that advertises live performances and merchandising of one's favorite artists seems like an equitable service that profit both to the user and the service provider.
+Nevertheless, the user must constantly be in control of his private information and confidentiality/security of exchanges must be enforced using mechanisms such as pseudonymity or cryptology.
+Transparency of the ubiquitous system's implementation and knowledge base can be a major source of trust for users, like it has been with open source software.